openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 >   url

 > > The location at which the push or poll delivery will take place.
 If the
-    `delivery_method` value is "urn:ietf:rfc:8935" (push), then this value MUST be supplied by the Receiver.
-If the `delivery_method` value is "urn:ietf:rfc:8936" (poll), then this value MUST be supplied by the Transmitter.
+    `method` value is "urn:ietf:rfc:8935" (push), then this value MUST be supplied by the Receiver.
+If the `method` value is "urn:ietf:rfc:8936" (poll), then this value MUST be supplied by the Transmitter.